dogweather/forkful/content/en/c/html-and-the-web/sending-an-http-request-with-basic-authentication.md

 weight: 45
 ---

-## What & Why?
-Sending an HTTP request with basic authentication in C involves crafting an HTTP request that includes an Authorization header with user credentials encoded in Base64.
-This is a common method for adding a simple authentication layer to HTTP requests, allowing restricted resources to be accessed programmatically.

 ## How to:
 To send an HTTP request with basic authentication in C, we'll need to use the libcurl library, a popular, versatile, and easy-to-use client-side URL transfer library.
 It handles various protocols, including HTTP and HTTPS, making our task simpler.
 Ensure libcurl is installed in your system before proceeding.
 Here's a basic example that demonstrates how to send a GET request with basic auth: